-The labels on clothing and textile, which display care instruction and product origin information, remain valuable to the consumer throughout the entire useful life of the product - which is why it is important that such labels are accurate, prominently displayed, and permanently affixed to the article.
+The labels on clothing and textile, which display care instruction and product origin information, remain valuable to the consumer throughout the entire life cycle of the product - which is why it is important that such labels are accurate, prominently displayed, and permanently affixed to the article.
 Too often, however, the labels are considered an afterthought in the production process - but if your apparel and textile products target the Australian market, such neglect may be very costly for you.

-Here we will look at two types of labelling specifications under the Australian Consumer Law (ACL), a law enacted in 2011 that brings together 20 different former consumer protection laws for better organization and oversight.
+Here we will look at two types of labeling specifications under the Australian Consumer Law (ACL), a law enacted in 2011 that brings together 20 different former consumer protection laws for better organization and oversight.

 Proper garment care can extend the life of an article considerably, thus greatly increasing the value of the article in the eyes of the consumer.
-Proper care labelling not only gives garment owners guidance for best maintenance practices, but also provides potential buyers an opportunity to weigh the additional cost of long-term care, particularly for more delicate fabrics that cost more to maintain.
+Proper care labeling not only gives garment owners guidance for best maintenance practices, but also provides potential buyers an opportunity to weigh the additional cost of long-term care, particularly for more delicate fabrics that cost more to maintain.
 A garment requiring 'dry cleaning' will cost significantly more in the long run than one suitable for regular machine washing, and the consumer has the right to know about the maintenance involved before committing to purchase.

 In addition, detailed care instructions, such as 'machine wash cold' and 'wash separately' will allow consumers to both maximize the lifespan of an article and protect other articles from potential dye damage.

-Care instruction labelling should be:
+Care instruction labeling should be: